KUNGERMOoN/ShaderLife/README.md

 ![A GIF showcasing a Game Of Life simulation being edited while running](/Assets/Docs/Draw2.gif)

 # ShaderLife
-ShaderLife is a shader-powered platform for editing and running any [Life-Like](https://conwaylife.com/wiki/List_of_Life-like_rules) rules, such as Conway's Game Of Life.
+ShaderLife is a shader-powered cellular automata engine capable of running any [Life-Like](https://conwaylife.com/wiki/List_of_Life-like_rules) rule, including Conway's Game Of Life.
-To maximize performance, ShaderLife uses a custom, lookup table based algorithm (see [below](/README.md#the-algorithm))
+To maximize performance, ShaderLife uses a custom, lookup table based algorithm (see [below](https://github.com/KUNGERMOoN/ShaderLife#the-algorithm))

 # How fast is it?
 On my Radeon HD 8950 a 9600x9600 simulation (92 160 000 cells in total) runs in stable 60 FPS